nicketm/mybots/README.txt

 Nicket Mauskar Assignment 5

     Summary:
-        The goal of this project was to create a car-like robot that could carry a passenger(a cube) and carry it straight through a pathway signified by obstacles without letting the cube fall.
+        The goal of this project was to create a program that generates a kinematic chain (a jointed, motorized, innervated, sensorized snake) with a random number of randomly shaped links with random sensor placement along the chain.

     Reproduction Steps:
         1. run 'python search.py'